yuanqing/vim-basics/README.md

 Copy the current line | `yy`
 Copy a particular number of lines, starting from the current line (eg. 3 lines) | `3yy` Paste | `p`

+To copy part of a line, or copy multiple lines:

+1. Press `v` to enter ***Visual*** mode.
+2. Use the arrow keys to adjust the text selection.
+3. When you have selected the text that you want to copy, press `y`.
+This will bring you back to *Command* mode, and the selected text will have been copied onto the clipboard.

 ### Undo and redo